Natural Resources

 Reference State

 This state consists of one community phase.
 Tree cover is somewhat clumped.
 Open areas between clumps are dominated by bunchgrasses or shrub thickets.
 These forests have standing live timber of 100 to 400 cubic feet per acre, with a representative value of about 300 cubic feet per acre; these estimates may be conservative.
 Few mountain sandalwood trees remain due to extensive harvesting in the early 19th century.
 Akoko or alpine sandmat (Chamaesyce olowaluana) and mountain pilo or alpine mirrorplant (Coprosma montana) trees are browsed heavily by ungulates.
-It is likely that their former abundance is underestimated in our data.
+It is likely that their former size and abundance are greatly underestimated in our data.
+Long-term vegetation plots in this ecological site that are securely fenced against ungulates contain much more abundant and diverse native vegetation, and going to higher elevations, than outside the plots.

 Community 1.1